 - Simba has spent a majority of his life lazing around in a jungle and eating bugs for his diet, with no hunting experience or training he was suppose to receive growing up.
 Nala, grew up under Scar's reign and had to struggle and hunt to survive.
 When the two meet again after years apart they don't recognize each other at first and when Simba fights her to protect his friends from her he is only briefly able to hold her down due to surprising her.
 Instead of the hero overcoming a new foe and prevailing, Simba is outmatched against a more skilled opponent who got the better of him even when they were kids and only manages to survive the fight by recognizing the move Nala uses to beat him with and remembering her for using it.

-- Recycled In Space: The film is based on Hamlet.
+- Recycled In Space: The film is based on Hamlet, recycled in the Serengeti,

 - Redemption in the Rain: It's raining when Simba climbs Pride Rock at the end.
 A clear case of the rain being "purifying" and symbolizing new life, as the sequence includes a gazelle's skull being dislodged and washed away.

 - Relative Button: Simba is losing the fight against Scar, and about to die, when Scar makes the mistake of boasting that he killed Mufasa the same way, resolving Simba's guilt about being the cause of Mufasa's death and giving him the Heroic Second Wind to turn the tables.

 - The Resenter: Scar to Mufasa.
 Also The hyenas toward the lions.